shkimturf/HIJSONModel/readme.md

 ### Object Observer

-If some instance register as observer on HIObjectManager, they can receive change delegates.
+If the instance regists as an observer on HIObjectManager, it can receive change callback.

 ``` objc
 - (void)objectManager:(HIObjectManager*)objectManager onObjectUpdated:(HIObject*)object;